jreisinger/z/README.md

-Z is a Go package that allows you to easily build CLI tools that concurrently process lines from STDIN.
+Z is a simple Go package that allows you easily build CLI tools that concurrently process lines from STDIN.

 See `cmd` folder for such tools.

 To use the tools, for example: